abraquics/abraquics/README.md

-# Hi, I'm [Your Name]
+# Hi, I'm [Abraham Quiocson]

-### 💻 About Me
+### About Me
-I’m a **passionate developer** who loves building things for the web and learning new technologies.
-I enjoy turning ideas into working projects and solving problems with code.
+I’m a **passionate developer** who loves building things for the web and learning new skills technologies.
+I enjoy turning ideas into working projects and solving problems.
-When I’m not coding, I’m usually exploring new tech, reading tech blogs, or working on personal side projects.
+When I’m not coding, I’m usually exploring the outside world nature life.
+**But aside from coding…**
+Music is my favorite **hobbie**!
+I’m a **drummer** and part of a band — playing beats, jamming, and making music is my biggest passion outside of programming.
+For me, coding and drumming are similar: both need practice, rhythm, creativity, and teamwork.

+> *"Code builds logic, music builds soul — I do both."*

 ---

-### 🛠️ Skills & Tools
+### Skills & Tools
 - **Languages:** HTML, CSS, JavaScript, Python, PHP
 - **Frameworks:** React, Bootstrap, Laravel
 - **Tools:** Git, GitHub, VS Code, Figma